Julia Wolfson PhD PW Dipl.

 7 Improvisations with Cow Bells

-I am a facilitator,and coach, and CEO and cofounder of AgeSong, a vision-driven group of eldercare communities in the San Francisco Bay Area.
+I am a coach, teacher, author, clinical supervisor and CEO/founder of AgeSong, a vision-driven approach in eldercare communities in the San Francisco Bay Area.

-In 1992, I founded the Pacific Institute, a nonprofit organization that defines its mission as one of helping elders live meaningful lives through an existential-humanistic approach to care.
+In 1992, I founded the Pacific Institute, a nonprofit organization that defines its mission to help elders live meaningful lives through an existential-humanistic approach to care.
 In my clinical role, I coach supervise and train interns and professionals in the field.
 I am also founder of Eldership Academy Press, which Julia and I co-direct.

 I am a frequent guest lecturer, including presenting at international conferences focusing on aging, psychotherapy, and forgetfulness (dementia).
 In 2003, I authored Faces of Aging, a book challenging stereotypical views of the aging process and of growing old.